Stuck-At-Home Moms: The Pandemic's Devastating Toll On Women

 "The problem is that we have a lot of evidence that when you take time out of the labor force, it can be very difficult to get back in," the economist Gimbel says.
 "And the other aspect of this is you are not then making progress in your career.
 You are not getting promoted.
 You are not building out skills and experience that will cause future employers to pay you more money."

-NPR's Scott Horsley, Stacey Vanek Smith and Andrea Hsu contributed to this report
+NPR's Scott Horsley, Stacey Vanek Smith and Andrea Hsu contributed to this report.